 My story as a woman in STEM (Science-Technology-Engineering-Math) began many years ago when I graduated from college with a degree in environmental engineering.

-Writing about women in STEM
+Writing about STEM

 Since then I’ve had the pleasure of writing about a number of women in STEM.
 Here are just some of their stories: